4321ba/Galaxy_Jukebox/README.md

 # Galaxy Jukebox

-Schematic exporter for Minecraft Noteblock Studio, making a galaxy-shaped jukebox that plays the song.
+Schematic exporter for Minecraft Note Block Studio, making a galaxy-shaped redstone jukebox, that plays the song.

 Works with old and new versions of the nbs format, and outputs version 2 of Sponge schematic (it works with WorldEdit e.g.).